vega/vega-datasets/datapackage.md

 ### path
 gapminder-health-income.csv
 ### description
 Per-capita income, life expectancy, population and regional grouping.
-Dataset does not specify the reference year for the data.
+Reference year for the data is not specified.
 Gapminder historical data is subject to revisions.

 Gapminder (v30, 2023) defines per-capita income as follows:
 >"This is real GDP per capita (gross domestic product per person adjusted for inflation)